An airplane departs from Chicago O'Hare International Airport

 Sleeping at the Chicago Airport

-There is one official airport hotel at O’Hare––the Hilton Chicago O’Hare Airport Hotel––but several others in the area.
-The Hilton is within walking distance of domestic terminals via underground walkways, and can be accessed from the international terminal via the Airport Transit System.
+There is one official airport hotel at O’Hare, the Hilton Chicago O’Hare Airport Hotel, as well as several others in the area.
+The Hilton is within walking distance of domestic terminals via underground walkways and can be accessed from the international terminal via the ATS.
 The hotel also has a walkway to the CTA Blue Line, which goes downtown.

 Shopping at the Chicago Airport